Last updated: February 2, 2026

 Choosing a stop loss is a function of your risk tolerance.
 Both methods are valid within this system.

-Method 1: the wider, more conservative option
+Method 1: The conservative option (Fractal Support/Resistance)

-Method 2: the system’s default
+Method 2: The system’s default (Alligator’s Teeth)

 5.3.
 When to take profit?